dhellmann/pymotw/PyMOTW/pprint/index.rst

 Printing
 ========

-The simplest way to use the module is with the pprint() function.
-It formats your object and writes it to the data stream passed as argument (or sys.stdout by default).
+The simplest way to use the module is through the ``pprint()`` function.
+It formats your object and writes it to the data stream passed as argument (or :ref:`sys.stdout <sys-input-output>` by default).

 .. include:: pprint_pprint.py
     :literal: